firebase/extensions/google-translate/README.md

 - `LANGUAGES` a comma-separated string of languages, in the ISO-639-1 Code format.
 For example: English, Portuguese, Korean -> en,pt,kr.

 ### Required Roles

 This Mod requires the following IAM roles:

 - `firebase.developAdmin` allows access to the Firebase "develop" products.
-This mod uses this role to write the signed urls to the Realtime Database.
+This mod uses this role to write messages to the database.
 - `translate.googleapis.com` allows access to the Cloud Translate API.
-- `storage.admin` allows full control of buckets and objects.
-When applied to an individual bucket, control applies only to the specified bucket and objects within that bucket.
-This role is used to get images from the Cloud Storage bucket and upload the s.

 ### Resources Created